bridgecrewio/checkov/docs/2.Basics/Installing Checkov.md

 	Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/aws-policies/s3-policies/s3-16-enable-versioning
 ```

 If you have installed jq, you can convert a JSON file into multiple lines with the command `terraform show -json tf.plan | jq '.' > tf.json`, making it easier to read the scan result.
+NOTE: `jq` is required to show the code block as seen below.

 ```json
 checkov -f tf.json